 - Raise your glutes up, keeping your stomach tight.

 - Hold for 10 seconds, and pulse up 10 times for 10 reps total.

 - For an extra challenge and to work your abdominal muscles, raise one leg off the floor.

-- Start in a plank position, with your core tight and body in a straight line.
+- Start in a plank position with your core tight and your body in a straight line.

-- Next, rotate the hand and foot back down to the floor back to a plank.
+- Next, rotate the hand and foot back down to the floor back into a plank.

-- Perform another push-up and repeat on the other side.
+- Perform another push-up, then repeat on the other side.